uncw-library/d8-staff/README.md

 But sometimes you need to update that image:

  - anytime you've finished a feature/bug-fix on the dev box
- - anytime you need to update Drupal or some dependency
+ - anytime you need to update Drupal version or some dependency

 ```
 docker build --no-cache -t libapps-admin.uncw.edu:8000/randall-dev/d8-staff/drupal8base ./drupal8docker